APM Integrated Experience

 Below, you’ll find descriptions of some of the most commonly used syslog fields when searching or troubleshooting issues.

-The timestamp field (2003-10-11T22:14:15.003Z in the example) indicates the time and date that the message was generated on the system sending the message.
-That time can be different from when another system receives the message.
+The timestamp field (“2019-06-05T22:14:15.003Z” in the above example) indicates the time and date the message was generated on the system sending the message.
 The example timestamp breaks down like this:

-The hostname field (server1.com in the example above) indicates the name of the host or system that sent the message.
+The hostname field (“server1” in the example) indicates the name of the host or system that originally sent the message.